YYBer/FVoice-Auth/README.md

 ### Issues

-Currently, biometric authentication primarily relies on facial recognition and fingerprint recognition.
-Nowadays, we can achieve encryption and authentication through users' voices and store this information on the blockchain.
-This method can be directly integrated into Google login or used to log into wallets for on-chain operations.
+Currently, biometric authentication primarily uses facial recognition and fingerprint recognition.
+We can now utilize user voice authentication for encryption and store it on the blockchain, allowing direct login to the wallet for on-chain operations.

+WalletConnect currently only supports QR code verification.
+We can have two methods:

+1. Use voice authentication as 2FA.
+After voice verification, use QR code verification.
+2. Directly use the encrypted voice as the private key to log in to WalletConnect.

+Using our method can significantly improve the user experience, allowing users to interact with the wallet immediately after verification.

 ###